artsy/eigen/docs/adding_new_keys.md

 Emission uses [`cocoapods-keys`](https://github.com/orta/cocoapods-keys) to store secrets (similar to a `.env` file).
 In order to expose these keys to our react-native components we must do a fair bit of setup.

-Links to examples below come from [this commit](https://github.com/artsy/emission/pull/1086/commits/4a2a3e9260e97d791536cf38376a06b0ad0946a8) adds a key for the Stripe API.
+Links to examples below come from [this commit](https://github.com/artsy/emission/pull/1086/commits/4a2a3e9260e97d791536cf38376a06b0ad0946a8) which adds a key for the Stripe API.

 ## Steps